SwarmUS/SwarmUS-doc/docs/sections/reference/HiveMindBridge/defining-callbacks.md

 ## `CallbackReturn` objects

 `CallbackReturn` objects should be used to return some payload to the caller of a callback.
-When the payload is returned, _it is wrapped in a function call request_, and the payload is passed as arguments.
+When the payload is returned, _it is wrapped in a function call request_ (aka a remote procedure call), and the payload is passed as arguments.
+This allows the callback to return the data in an asynchronous manner, so that the caller does not need to block its execution flow while waiting for the response.
+This further helps managing a swarm of robots where the agents might disconnect and reconnect randomly.

 For example, let's say we have registered a function `getStatus()` on the robot that returns two values of type int.
 The two values indicate arbitrary states for elements in the robot (e.g. is the Roboclaw controller ok, is a particular sensor working properly, etc.).

 ```cpp
 CallbackFunction getStatus = [&](CallbackArgs args,